-- 2. Unauthorized disclosure of the Company's confidential, proprietary, or trade secret information such as nonpublic information relating to revenues, earnings, financial forecasts, potential acquisitions or divestitures, strategy, intellectual property, products, or the attorney-client privileged communications. - 3.
-Sending the Company's confidential, proprietary information, customer/supplier data or information, employee social security numbers, or attorney-client privileged communications/information to authorized individuals via non-Company devices/email accounts and without protecting the information through encryption or password protection or violating the Company's Global Data Privacy Policy. - 4.
-Posting knowingly false or defamatory information about the Company, employees, contractors, customers, suppliers, or Company-affiliated individuals or competitors. - 5.
-Breach of Company security measures, such as using another User's e-mail or unauthorized access to an individual or company network. - 6.
+- 5. Breach of Company security measures, such as using another User's e-mail or unauthorized access to an individual or company network. - 6.
 Respect copyrighted materials, including articles and software, in accordance with copyright laws. - 7.
 Soliciting for religious, personal, or political causes on Company Systems. - 8.
 Misrepresenting an individual's identity, such as sending a communication from another User's computer or other device to represent yourself as that User. - 9.
 Accessing files or communications without authorization, such as reading a communication or document intended for another recipient. - 10.
-Downloading, installing or loading software from or onto Company Systems without approval from the Company's IT department.
-In addition, employees may not accept the terms or conditions of website agreements without first obtaining approval from the Company's legal department.
+Downloading or loading software from or onto Company Systems without approval from the Company's IT department.
 (Note: Users must report all computer viruses on Company Systems to their IT manager.) - 11.
 Sending advertising or marketing e-mails on behalf of the Company without requesting consent or ability to "opt out" by the recipient. - 12.
 To further or support any illegal activity. - 13.
 Use of Company Systems after termination of employment or contractual arrangement, or following a specific request by the Company to cease use of Company Systems. - 14.
 Use of Company e-mail addresses to register for a Social Media site without approval. - 15.
 Use of Company logos, trademarks, and any other intellectual property, including but not limited to photos, videos, and recordings created by or for the Company on Social Media without prior written consent from the President of the Company, provided this does not interfere with employees' rights to engage in protected concerted activity regarding the terms and conditions of their employment. - 16.
 Use of Company Systems that violates the Global Data Privacy Policy.